A consulting firm partner invited you for a coffee chat? Amazing!

 Case questions

 Rarely, interviewers might ask you case interview questions to test your case talents as well.
-If you get a case, it will often be a short market sizing exercise (e.g., “how many cars are sold in Germany per year?”).
+If you get a case, it will often be a short market sizing exercise (e.g., “How many cars are sold in Germany per year?”).

 How should you prepare for a consulting coffee chat?